 The upcoming new year, 1961, proved to be one of the biggest of Judy’s life as her recently begun career renaissance reached new heights.

 December 31, 1962: A statement was typed with this date saying that Judy and Sid Luft were filing taxes together, but that each would be responsible for his or her own taxes, as though filing separately.
 It was signed “Judy Garland Luft.”

 Photo: Judy during her engagement at the Sahara Hotel in Las Vegas, Nevada, September 18 through October 29, 1962.

 December 31, 1964: Judy appeared at the Actor’s Studio Benefit, accompanied by daughter Lorna, son Joey, and Mark Herron.
 No recording from the event is known to exist.

 December 31, 1965: Judy and husband Mark Herron attended a New Year’s Eve party given by Pamela Mason.

 Photo: Judy and Herron at the Sahara in Las Vegas, Nevada, in November 1965.

-December 31, 1968: Judy’s opening the at the “Talk of the Town” the night before was a huge success.
+December 31, 1968: Judy’s opening at the “Talk of the Town” the night before was a huge success.

 Newspapers reported on her triumph at the club as well as her triumph in the recent court case regarding the attempts by two businessmen to stop her appearing at the club.

-This performance was finally restored, remastered and put out on the wonderful CD “Swan Songs, First Flights” in 2014.
+Performances from this engagement were finally restored, remastered and put out on the wonderful CD “Swan Songs, First Flights” in 2014.